White Water Rafting in Golden BC – FAQs

 We provide all of the white water rafting equipment you'll need.
 This includes a wetsuit, neoprene jacket, splash top, fleece sweater, neoprene boots, socks, mitts, helmet, life jacket and paddle.

 There will be a highly experienced and certified guide in every raft, and we provide transportation to and from the river.

 What should I bring?

-We have change rooms at our base and there is lots of time to get changed both before and after your trip.
+We have spacious change rooms at our base with HOT SHOWERS and there's lots of time to get changed both before and after your river rafting trip.